Costa Ricans choose among 25 presidential candidates

 Polls show evangelical Christian singer Fabricio Alvarado Munoz of the right-wing New Republic Party (PNR) in third spot with just over 10 percent.

-He commands support from the evangelical community, which makes up about 20 percent of Costa Rica’s five million people.
+He commands support from the evangelical community, which makes up about 20 percent of Costa Rica’s population.

 For the PLN’s Figueres, 67, the crowded field “is a reflection of this whole frustration that has built up.”